antistatique/drupal-potion/ROADMAP.md

 - `--exclude-twig`: Exclude TWIG files (.twig) to be scanned for translations
 - `--exclude-php`: Exclude PHP files (.php, .module) to be scanned for translations
 - `--progress`: Show progress bar during the importation
-- `--verbose`: Summarise table when finish (merged or not with the previous file, n° strings found, n° of new strings)
+- `--verbose`: Report table when finish (merged or not with the previous file, n° strings found, n° of new strings)
-- `--quiet`: Do not ask any interactive question
+- `-q|--quiet`: Do not ask any interactive question.
+- `-h|--help`: Display usage details.

 ### CLI - Fill po file from database